 I kept seeing numerous GP’s and having so many different blood tests, ECG’s, MRI’s, X-rays and scans hoping that someone new might have a different answer for me other than anxiety, but this was not the case.
 The regular GP’s I seen seemed to not care at all what I was going through and just told me it was all in my head and that it was the anxiety because nothing would show up on a test, but deep down I knew it wasn’t that.
 All they wanted to do was shove anti-depressants down my throat – which I would never agree too.
 This was when I decided to take the alternative path and started to see an acupuncturist and a naturopath.
-They would tell me that certain organs were out of balance and were playing up and they would treat me for them.
+They would tell me that certain organs were out of balance and overloaded and they would treat me for them.
 It definitely gave me some relief to get through days but nothing ever worked for a long enough period of time.
 They were confused as to why their treatments were not working when they usually do for their other patients.

 People would ask me “but how can you always be so sick when you’re the healthiest person I know?” and I had no answer for anyone.
 It would drive me crazy and it was hard to keep a positive mindset about life but I kept pushing on hoping that the universe would one day give me an answer.

 Over 3 years, I had changed working for 3 different airlines and the third airline was with Virgin Australia.
 They were a great company to work for and it was a very stable job.
-I still was constantly getting cold and flues, fatigue and never feeling 100%, so again I was using up all of my sick days.
+I still was constantly getting cold and flues, fatigue, hormonal imbalances and never feeling 100%, so again I was using up all of my sick days.
 On my days home whilst I was unwell my partner and I started our own business from home so I could hopefully leave my fulltime job flying and work from home at my own pace whilst I was not feeling great.
 Our business is a recipe App called “Clean & Green Eating.”
 Luckily it was a success and I could pay myself a wage to keep staying at home and work when I had the energy.
 I then decided to leave my dream job as I couldn’t keep up with its demands and I still had no idea what was wrong with me.
 We expanded our business with multiple Apps, an online store and blog but I could still never give my work 100% effort because of the way I was feeling, which was so frustrating.

 I ended up finding the most amazing doctor in my area by someone’s recommendation.
 He is a medical doctor from Germany but mostly treats people with alternative and natural medicine.
 I was seeing this doctor regularly for a whole year and over that time he found through specific testing that I had multiple food allergies, leaky gut, large amounts of lead and mercury poisoning, thyroid and hormonal imbalances, adrenal fatigue, pyrroles disorder and energy blocks from scars.
 As much as I was overwhelmed with all of the things that were wrong with me, I was so happy that this doctor was actually finding imbalances and actually believed me that there was something else wrong.
 I was looking forward to getting better after being treated for everything.
 I stopped eating the foods I was intolerant too and started to take different strains of probiotics to heal my stomach.
 This doctor had also put me on hormonal supplements to balance my hormones and treated my thyroid and scars with neural therapy.
 I started taking specific vitamins and minerals to treat my pyrroles disorder.
 I also was getting IV vitamin drips to boost my immune system whilst I was going through all of this.
 I then started to detox the heavy metals from my body with IV chelation therapy drips.
 This doctor was the most caring, knowledgeable and amazing doctor I had ever come across and he helped me immensely with everything he did.
 Sometimes I would feel almost normal again for a few weeks but again all of my symptoms would come back and nothing ever helped me for a long enough period of time.
 He was shocked and confused and told me that I was one of his hardest patients he had ever seen in his 40 years of being a doctor as all of his therapies he did cured most, if not all of his patients.